rant-lang/reference/src/language/functions/lambdas.md

 Rant implements anonymous (nameless) functions as **lambda expressions**, commonly referred to as simply **lambdas**.
 The body of a lambda can also capture variables from its environment, enabling you to construct **closures**.

-Basic lambdaa expression syntax with no parameters consists of a `?` symbol inside brackets preceding the function body.
+Basic lambda expression syntax with no parameters consists of a `?` symbol inside brackets preceding the function body.

 ```rant
 # Creates a function and places it on the output